usdaud/algotradinglib.github.io/en/pedia/s/sortino_ratio_calculation.md

+# Sortino Ratio Calculation

-# The **Sortino Ratio** is a financial metric that differentiates between good and bad volatility in the assessment of an investment's risk-adjusted returns.
+The **Sortino Ratio** is a financial metric that differentiates between good and bad volatility in the assessment of an investment's risk-adjusted returns.
 While the widely-used Sharpe Ratio considers all variability in returns as risk, the Sortino Ratio focuses specifically on downside risk, providing a more nuanced view of an investment's performance.
 This is particularly useful for investors who are more concerned about downside events than upside variability.

 ### Components of the Sortino Ratio